 How can I keep my dog safe out on walks?

-- Walk your dog on a 6-foot leash at all times.
+- Walk your dog on a 6-foot or shorter leash at all times.

 - Walk in high-pedestrian traffic areas.